zhravan/nixopus/README.md

 We welcome contributions!
 Please see our [Contributing Guide](https://docs.nixopus.com/contributing/index.md) for more details.

-## 💖 Sponsor
+## 💖 Sponsorship

-We have given enough time to make nixopus free, Kindly encourage our development and vision towards open source, and be a part of nixopus sponsors.
+We've dedicated significant time to making Nixopus free and accessible.
+Your support helps us continue our development and vision for open source.
+Consider becoming a sponsor and join our community of supporters.

 ## ⭐ Support

 If you find Nixopus useful, please consider giving it a star and sharing it with your network!

+## About the Name

+Nixopus is derived from the combination of "octopus" and the Linux penguin (Tux).
+While the name might suggest a connection to [NixOS](https://nixos.org/), Nixopus is an independent project with no direct relation to NixOS or its ecosystem.